Sleep Hygiene

 Here are my rules for controlling dysregulating stimuli in life.
 This

-Overstimulating things cause unhealthy
+Overstimulating activities cause unhealthy

-people.
+palatable food, suspenseful and thrilling television, and sexually provocative media.
 They all set an unrealistic threshold for dopamine release.
 The higher the

-artificial dopamine peak, the more you drop below baseline once you no longer
+artificial dopamine peak, the more you drop below baseline once you stop using these stimulants.
+This leads to repeated use, and then abuse, due to tolerance and withdrawal.
+This

 avoid this cycle, try to follow these rules:

-No Instagram
+No Instagram or TikTok

 No video games

-No fight videos
+No fight or injury videos

 No sweets